AR-js-org/AR.js/README.md

 * [Licenses](#Licenses)
 * [Learn more](#Learn-More)

+**You can find a lot of help on the old AR.js repositories issues.
+Please search on open/closed issues, you may find a interesting stuff.**

 ⚠️ *Please always give a look for new undocumented features on the [Changelog](https://github.com/jeromeetienne/AR.js/blob/master/CHANGELOG.md) until the documentation has been updated.*